-How to Come Off as Confident (Even If You’re Not)
+7 Ways to Be More Confident Dating (Even If You’re Not)

 Despite the tremendous strides women have made, this lack of female confidence is increasingly well documented.
 Women generally underestimate their abilities, from taking tests to going for promotions.
 It often holds us back from getting what we want.

-Sure, “high maintenance” might mean demanding and needy, but we can just as easily be labeled that because we have high standards.
-And the term “bitch” is used when women act like men and are more ambitious or aggressive than someone thinks we should be.
+We can be called “high maintenance” if we are demanding and needy, but we can just as easily be labeled that because we have high standards.
+And the term “bitch” is used when women are more ambitious or aggressive than someone thinks we should be.
 How dare we not be nice and quiet?

-So if you lack confidence, you come by it honestly.
-But, it doesn’t have to hold you back.
-Acting confident when you’re not can lead you to feeling confident.
+If you lack confidence, you come by it honestly, but it doesn’t have to hold you back.
+Acting confident even when you’re not can lead you to feeling confident in yourself.

 Here are 7 tricks to act more confident, even if you are not: